gingerbeardman/gingerbeardman.github.io/README.md

 ### Update favicon

 You can find the current favicon (favicon.ico) inside the theme root directory, just replace it with your new favicon.

+### Extra Includes

+- `read-time.html` to display reading time of non-html content
+- `tag-cloud.html` to display a tag cloud with proportional sizing of tags (count per tags is present, but disabled by default)

 EOF